-The park was named after Jim Corbett, a famous British hunter who turned into a conservationist towards later part of his life.
-He convinced the then British Raj to convert it in to a National Park to protect mainly Bengal Tigers.
+The park was named after Jim Corbett, a famous British hunter who turned into a conservationist towards the later part of his life.
+He convinced the then British Raj to convert it into a National Park to protect mainly Bengal Tigers.

 One of the top ten national parks in India (area-wise), Corbett, covering an area of 1300 sq.km. was established in 1936.
 As a remembrance to him, a statue of Jim Corbett is unveiled at the park entrance.

-Close to 600 species of birds (including resident and migrants) and 500 species of plants and trees call Jim Corbett their home.
-Vast area of the park makes it easier for the animals to become elusive.
+Close to 600 species of birds (including residents and migrants) and 500 species of plants and trees call Jim Corbett their home.
+A vast area of the park makes it easier for the animals to become elusive.

 Other animals such as Leopards, deer, otters, mongoose, yellow-throated martens, Himalayan Black Bear are also found here.